 Top players from rivals were coerced into moving to Dynamo, including one bizarre occasion when the entire squad of rivals Dynamo Dresden was moved to the capital, and Dynamo won ten Oberliga titles in a row between 1979 and 1988, but not without controversy.
 Reports from the time talk of games being won thanks to contentious late penalties, blatantly offside goals, or opponents weakened by having key players sent off or suspended the week before they were due to face Dynamo.
 Their glory days were already fading by the time the Wall came down and spelt the end of both communist rule and East Germany as a separate entity.

 Since reunification, they’ve floated around the third, fourth and fifth tiers of German football, changed their name to FC Berlin and then back to BFC Dynamo and flirted with bankruptcy.

 Dynamo’s current home ground, the Friedrich Ludwig Jahn Sportpark, like the Olympiastadion, is the centre of a busy multi-sport complex.
 On my way towards the stadium, I walked past hockey pitches, tennis and beach volleyball courts and numerous joggers making their way round the grounds.

-Another East Berlin side, Union Berlin have established themselves in the second tier in recent years but with the majority of the city’s clubs competing way down the German football pyramid, it looks like Hertha will remain Berlin’s standard bearers for the foreseeable future.
+Another East Berlin side, Union Berlin have established themselves in the second tier in recent years (they would eventually earn promotion to the Bundesliga in 2019) but with the majority of the city’s clubs competing way down the German football pyramid, it looks like Hertha will remain Berlin’s standard bearers for the foreseeable future.

 (BFC Dynamo v Wacker Nordhausen – A Season in Pictures can be found here.)